Revealing emergent human-like conceptual representations from language prediction: Discussion

-Moreover, we observed that LLMs converged on a shared relational structure of concepts (Fig.~\ref{fig:converge}c\textendash d), aligning with the recently proposed ``Platonic Representation Hypothesis''~\citep{huh_position_2024}.
+Moreover, we observed that LLMs converged on a shared relational structure of concepts that reliably predicted downstream performance (Fig.~\ref{fig:converge} \textit{C}--\textit{D}), aligning with the recently proposed ``Platonic Representation Hypothesis''~\citep{huh_position_2024}.
 This hypothesis posits that AI models, despite differing training objectives, data, and architectures, will converge on a universal representation of reality.
-Our findings provide evidence for this hypothesis by elucidating the representational structure of concepts emerging from language prediction over massive amounts of text.
-They complement previous observations of nascent alignment among models trained on different modalities~\citep{huh_position_2024} and lay the groundwork for concept-based alignment across modalities, between AI systems, and between AI and humans~\citep{rane_concept_2024}.
+Prior work has hinted at such convergence, showing alignment among models trained on different modalities~\citep{huh_position_2024} and between models and neural activity patterns in the human brain~\citep{wang_better_2023, schrimpf_neural_2021}.
+Our results reveal the representational structure of concepts emerging solely from language prediction and demonstrate substantial alignment between these representations and neural responses to visual stimuli (Fig.\ref{fig:mri-encoding}).
+This convergence lays the groundwork for concept-based alignment across modalities, between AI systems, and between AI and humans~\citep{rane_concept_2024}, and sets the stage for future research on the interaction between linguistic and perceptual systems.